 - Check the visa policy of India here.
 Most Western countries can apply for a visa online here, if you plan to stay less than two months in the country.
 For the e-visa, you’ll have to pay 50 US dollars.
 Otherwise you’ll have to go to an Indian embassy if you wanna stay more than two months.

-- I stayed at the Folklore Hostel Goa, and I loved it!
+- I stayed at the Folklore Hostel Goa and I loved it!
 The staff is sooo cool!
 I recommend staying there!
-But if you’re not into hostels, check Agoda to find accommodation.
+Otherwise, check the hotels available in Vagator Beach.
 If you’re traveling around Goa, here are the best places to stay!

 - If you want to check the beaches around Vagator, the best thing to do is to rent a scooter.
 All the hotels propose renting scooters, for 300 rupees (4 euros) a day.